The Irretrievable Breakdown of Marriage

 This date is an important step as you are then entitled to apply for the final decree (decree absolute), 6 weeks after this date.

-To obtain the final decree in divorce proceedings, you must apply to the court 6 weeks and 1 day after the date of your decree nisi pronouncement date.
+To obtain a decree absolute in divorce proceedings, you must apply to the court 6 weeks and 1 day after the date of your decree nisi pronouncement date.

 The court will grant you a decree absolute, usually with 1-2 weeks of receiving your application, which will formally end your marriage.